-In the development of the Efficient Spectral Inception Former (ESIF) architecture, we strategically orchestrate the processing of input data across three distinct domains: Spatial, Texture, and Frequency (Spectral), leveraging parallel branches to concurrently analyze the same input.
-Specifically, the input RGB image, denoted as $S \in \mathbb{R}^{HxWx3}$, is simultaneously directed towards the Spatial Baseline and the Efficient SpectroFormer Block (ESFB) branches.
-Meanwhile, the Texture Feature Alignment Block (TFAB) branch processes the Gray Level Co-occurrence Matrix (GLCM) outputs-namely, Contrast, Correlation, and Angular Second Moment (ASM) Features-extracted from S. Cross-Domain Fusion Block (CDSB) integrates the outputs of these three branches post the fourth stage within the Spatial Branch, ensuring a comprehensive synthesis of spatial, texture, and frequency information.
+In the development of the Efficient Spectral Inception Former (ESIF) architecture as showed in Fig. 1, we strategically orchestrate the processing of input data across three distinct domains: Spatial, Texture, and Frequency (Spectral), leveraging parallel branches to concurrently analyze the same input.
+Specifically, the input RGB image, denoted as $S \in \mathbb{R}^{H \times W \times 3}$, is simultaneously directed towards the Spatial Baseline and the Efficient SpectroFormer Block (ESFB) branches.
+Meanwhile, the Texture Feature Alignment Block (TFAB) branch processes the GLCM outputs: Contrast, Correlation, and Angular Second Moment (ASM) features extracted from S. Cross-Domain Fusion Block (CDFB) integrates the outputs of these three branches post the fourth stage within the Spatial Branch, ensuring a comprehensive synthesis of spatial, texture, and frequency information.
 Subsequent to the sixth stage of the Spatial Branch, we introduce the Inception Transformer (iFormer) Block, which further refines the spatial features.
-This is followed by a 1×1 convolutional layer aimed at expanding the feature map, an Adaptive Average Pooling layer for feature concentration, and a Classifier that delineates the final output.
-This architecture design, embodying the simultaneous and synergistic processing across multiple domains, exemplifies our approach to harnessing the full spectrum of visual information for enhanced image understanding and classification.
-The detailed process of each block are explained in the next sections.
+This is followed by a 1×1 convolutional layer aimed at expanding the feature map, an adaptive average pooling layer for feature concentration, and a Classifier that delineates the final output.
+This architecture design, embodying the simultaneous and synergistic processing across multiple domains, exemplifies our approach to harpessing the full spectrum of visual information for image under tanding and classification.
+The detailed process of each block is explained in the next sections.